 International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data/reported-cases.html.

 There is no indigenous Jewish community.
-There were no synagogues and no formal recognition of the very small foreign Jewish population (which constituted less than 1 percent of the population); the foreign Jewish community could conduct regular prayer services in rented space.
-In May the Anti-Defamation League announced the appointment of the first chief rabbi of the Jewish community in the UAE at an event cohosted with the UAE Embassy in Washington.
-Occasionally, social media contained anti-Semitic remarks and local Arabic print media featured anti-Semitic caricatures in political cartoons.
+There were no synagogues and no formal recognition of the very small foreign Jewish population (which constituted less than 1 percent of the population).
+The foreign Jewish community could conduct regular prayer services in rented space.
+The Jewish community requested a formal license during the year from the Dubai Community Development Authority.
+Following the Abraham Accords normalizing relations between the UAE and Israel, the government unblocked some websites containing Israeli- or Judaism-related content, as well as numerous online Israeli media outlets, including The Jerusalem Post, The Times of Israel, and Haaretz.
+Occasionally social media contained anti-Semitic remarks.
 There was anti-Semitic material available at some book fairs, including a few that operated with government oversight.
+In February the Ministry of Foreign Affairs affirmed the importance of keeping anti-Semitic literature out of book fairs.

 Trafficking in Persons